TPewarski/draft_dota/README.txt

 Dev/Bugs
+*- filter based on roles is currently broken as i restructured heroesObj to no longer be an array of obj but just key/value pairs. so .filter no longer works.
 - available property is not working properly as a picked hero will show up
 - set up npm start to nodemon start my server
 - make the scraper more stable